-- (g) From this offering, we expect to receive net proceeds from the sale of Class A common stock of approximately \$\frac{1}{2}\$ million, representing the gross proceeds of \$\frac{1}{2}\$ million less the underwriting discounts and commissions of \$\frac{1}{2}\$ million and estimated offering expenses payable by us of \$\frac{1}{2}\$.
-The gross proceeds are based on the initial public offering price of \$\frac{1}{2}\$ per share of Class A common stock (the midpoint of the price range set forth on the cover page of this prospectus).
+- (g) From this offering, we expects to receive net proceeds from the sale of Class A common stock of approximately \$\frac{1}{2}\$ million, representing the gross proceeds of \$\frac{1}{2}\$ million less the underwriting discounts and commissions of \$\frac{1}{2}\$ million and estimated offering expenses payable by us of \$\frac{1}{2}\$ The gross proceeds are based on the initial public offering price of \$\frac{1}{2}\$ per share of Class A common stock (the midpoint of the price range set forth on the cover page of this prospectus).
 We intend to contribute the net proceeds of this offering to Stronghold LLC in exchange for Stronghold LLC Units.
 Stronghold LLC will use such proceeds for general corporate purposes, including acquisitions of miners and power generating assets and to pay the expenses of this offering.
 Please see "Use of Proceeds." - (h) Reflects certain redemption rights of the Class V common stock.
-Valuation reflects, on a pre-Stock Split basis, the difference of the greater of the book value or redemption amount from the date of the issuance to the pro forma date, or \$26.87 per share minus \$18.39 per share, multiplied by 9,395,000 shares of outstanding Class V common stock.
+Valuation reflects the difference of the greater of the book value or redemption amount from the date of the issuance to the pro forma date, or \$26.87 per share minus \$18.39 per share, multiplied by 9,395,000 shares of outstanding Class V common stock.
 For each share of Class V common stock outstanding, there is a corresponding outstanding Class A common unit of Stronghold LLC.
-The redemption of any share of Class V common stock would be accompanied by a concurrent redemption of the corresponding Class A common unit of Stronghold LLC are redeemed as a combined unit in exchange for either a single share of Class A common stock or cash of equivalent value based on the fair market value of the Class A common stock at the time of the redemption.
+The redemption of any share of Class V common stock would be accompanied by a concurrent redemption of the corresponding Class A common unit of Stronghold LLC, such that both the share of Class V common stock and the corresponding Class A common unit of Stronghold LLC are redeemed as a combined unit in exchange for either a single share of Class A common stock or cash of equivalent value based on the fair market value of the Class A common stock at the time of the redemption.
 For accounting purposes, the value of the Class A common units of Stronghold LLC is attributed to the corresponding shares of Class V common stock on our balance sheet.